kli63/Distributed-Ray-Tracer/README.md

 In project directory, move Eigen library folder into ./previz/include

+Make:
 cd previz
 make && ./previz

 Note: to see a subgroup of frames, you can type ./previz start_seq end_seq

-This will generate the output frames in ./frames
+This will generate the output frames in ./previz/frames

-Now, navigate to the frames folder via
+To generate movie, navigate into the frames folder: ./previz/frames

-cd frames

-Run
+Run:
 ./movieMaker